itchio/butler/README.md

 Early testers are welcome, especially for the `sign`, `verify`, `diff`, and `apply` commands, which are detailed within the program's inline help.

+The `push` command now works, but be warned: the backend is in flux.

 ## License

 Licensed under MIT License, see `LICENSE` for details.